 In cases where your residence is in a no service area we will retain your details to be contacted as the network expands.

-Redfox cannot guarantee that there will be Redfox coverage at your new address and a signal test will need to be conducted to confirm viability.
-If you are currently under contract and there is no coverage at your new address a cancellation fee of $149 or the remainder months of your contract (whichever is less) will be payable.
+Redfox cannot guarantee there will be coverage at your new address and a signal test will need to be conducted to confirm viability.
+If you are currently under contract and there is no coverage at your new address a cancellation amount of the remaining months of your contract will be payable.

 Getting connected is simple.
 We will have one of our technicians attend site to check the integrity of the installed hardware and cabling.
 From there we only need you to select your plan and we can have you connected immediately.
 In these instances however, Redfox cannot offer any warranty on the existing hardware.